BND Hamburger Icon

 author image

-Mark Fairlie, Business Operations Insider and Senior Analyst
+Written By: Mark FairlieBusiness Operations Insider and Senior Analyst

-Mark Fairlie is a telecommunications and telemarketing expert who has spent decades working across advertising, sales, and more.
+Mark Fairlie is a telecommunications and telemarketing expert who has spent decades working across advertising, sales and more.
 He is the former co-owner of Meridian Delta, a direct marketing company that he successfully sold to new management in 2015.
 Through this experience, Fairlie gained firsthand knowledge of the life of an entrepreneur, from conceiving a business idea to growing a company at scale to transferring ownership.
-In the time since, Fairlie launched a second marketing company as well as a sole proprietorship.
+At Business News Daily, Fairlie primarily covers marketing topics and the ins and outs of CRM systems.
+Since selling his business, Fairlie launched a second marketing company as well as a sole proprietorship.
 He has expanded his purview to include topics like cybersecurity, taxation and investments as they relate to B2B business owners like himself.

 Back to top